satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 Even though it’s called "GitHub Actions", the main thing that you will deal with are going to be "Workflows".

 #### Workflow
 Workflows are what other automation platforms most often refer to as "pipelines".
 They are the biggest logical chunk in this architecture and they themselves are made up of 1 or more "jobs".

-#### Job
 Each job is itself made up of 1 or more "steps".

-#### Step
 These steps can be either arbitrary CLI commands like `yarn install` or they can use an "Action".

 #### Action
 Actions can be either pure JavaScript or Docker-based and you can mix them however you like in a single job.
 So you can easily have a job that runs a CLI command as a first step, then uses a JavaScript action followed by a Docker action.